Reports: Browns trade RB Johnson to Texans

-Duke Johnson’s longstanding wish to be traded by the Cleveland Browns was finally granted Thursday.
+Duke Johnson’s long-standing wish to be traded by the Cleveland Browns finally was granted Thursday.

-Johnson is headed to the Houston Texans, according to multiple reports, for a conditional fourth-round pick in the 2020 draft.
-NFL Network reported the compensation could ratchet up to a third-round pick.
+The running back was dealt to the Houston Texans for a conditional fourth-round pick in the 2020 draft.
+The pick would become a third-rounder if Johnson is active for at least 10 games, per multiple reports.

 Johnson participated in minicamp and reporting to training camp on time but stood by his request for the Browns to trade him.
 The ask did not sit well with the leaders of the franchise, including quarterback Baker Mayfield and head coach Freddie Kitchens.